 If you make any alterations to your car during the course of your insurance policy, you should declare this to your insurer immediately.
 Don’t wait for your renewal notice as you may not be covered in the meantime.

-As you might expect, some types of modification will increase the cost of your car insurance.
-Some performance modifications can make your car more powerful, meaning it’s more likely to sustain or cause damage in the case of an accident.
+Some modifications increase the cost of your car insurance.
+Performance modifications that make your car more powerful, mean you are more likely to have an accident and your high-powered car is more likely to sustain or cause damage in the case of an accident.

 Other modifications will make your car more attractive to thieves or could increase the value of your car, and your insurer may increase your premium to reflect this added risk.

-Although many modifications will increase the amount you pay for your car insurance, some types of modification could actually affect the cost of your insurance in a positive way.
+Although many modifications will increase the amount you pay for your car insurance, some types of modification could actually cut the cost of your insurance.

-Safety features such as trackers and parking sensors could save you money — but be aware that the insurer will also take the equipment's replacement cost into account, meaning your premium could actually go up or down.
+Safety features such as immobilisers, trackers and parking sensors could save you money — but be aware that the insurer will also take the equipment's replacement cost into account, meaning your premium could actually go up, not down.